-- j. notifying MASH as soon as there is a significant concern; - k. providing continuing support to a child about whom there have been concerns who leaves the schools by ensuring that appropriate information is copied under confidential cover to the child's new setting and ensuring the school medical records are forwarded as a matter of priority; - children are taught to understand and manage risk through our Personal, Social, Health and Economic (PSHE) education and Relationship and Sex Education (RSE) and through all aspects ofTrust life.
+- e. encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying; (incl.
+Cyber bullying). - f. promoting a caring, safe and positive environment within the Trust; - g. responding sympathetically to any requests for time out to deal with distress and anxiety; - h. offering details of helplines, counselling or other avenues of external support; - i. liaising and working together with all other settings, support services and those agencies involved in the safeguarding of children; - j. notifying children's social care as soon as there is a significant concern; - k. providing continuing support to a child about whom there have been concerns who leaves the schools by ensuring that appropriate information is copied under confidential cover to the child's new setting and ensuring the school medical records are forwarded as a matter of priority; - I. children are taught to understand and manage risk through our Personal, Social, Health and Economic (PSHE) education and Relationship and Sex Education (RSE) and through all aspects ofTrust life.
 This includes online safety; - m. by accessing and utilising the necessary resources, guidance and toolkits to support the identification of children requiring mental health support, support services and assessments and thesubsequent systems and processes: and - n. reassuring victims that they are being taken seriously and that they will be supported and kept safe.